Regulation

 More Political Scrutiny of Insurance Pricing

 The Treasury Committee’s session yesterday on insurance saw consumer groups, insurers and the regulator have their say on pricing in motor and home markets.
-Nothing revealing or new emerged, but what was very clear was that pressure on the sector to be more transparent is about to rise again.…
+Nothing revealing emerged, but what was clear was that pressure on the sector to be more transparent is about to rise again.…

 Duncan Minty